 It’s the first time since the ’50s that the Royal Palace is undergoing a large scale renovation, so they’re prioritizing this project.
 The very essential matters like plumbing, heating, and electrical cables are to be taken into prime consideration, though, including its decaying facade.
 But for the Queen to be able to carry on with her duties as per usual, the restoration will be covering one wing at a time.

 According to Architectural Digest, there have been more than 200 applicants who have submitted their application for the job.

-Working for the royal family means getting a royal salary and exclusive benefits.
-The new planner will be joining the team for an annual salary of $49,400, expected to work for 37.5 hours weekly for five days a week.
+Working for the royal family means getting a royal salary with exclusive benefits.
+The new planner will be joining the team for an annual salary of $49,400 and will be expected to work for 37.5 hours weekly for five days a week.

 If this job seems like something you might be good at, take a chance and apply through the palace’s website.
 And no worries, you have all the time to brush up on your resume—applications won’t be due until November 2, 2020.